-- Not offered in 2022 - For further information on elective courses or for detailed information on all courses, visit https://uoaengineering.github.io/courseviewer/, or see the back of this handbook.
+- Students are also required to complete ENGGEN 299 Workshop Practice in Part II and ENGGEN 499 Practical Work before and during Part IV. - Not offered in 2025 - For further information on elective courses or for detailed information on all courses, visit https:// uoaengineering.github.io/courseviewer/, or see the back of this handbook.